-When we retire, we vision a life of freedom and stress from work, but also, freedom from debt.
-By estate planning, in terms of lifestyle protection, you can achieve this.
+When we retire, we envision a life of freedom not only from the stress of work, but also freedom from debt.
+You can achieve this by estate planning, in terms of lifestyle protection.
 Unfortunately, a debt-free retirement has become less of a reality.
 Two-thirds of people between 65 and 74 have some sort of debt (Source: University of Michigan Retirement Research Center, September 2013).
 Mortgages, credit cards, and other consumer debt can create financial challenges in our golden years.

-Most of us, when we retire stop actively earning income and start living on savings, pensions and social security.
+When we retire, most of us stop actively earning income and start living on savings, pensions and social security.
 If you still have debt, it means that from your fixed income, you still have less to spend on things you enjoy.
 By having no debt, we lower our living costs and allow our nest egg to last longer.

 One thing you should not do is take money out of retirement accounts to pay off debt.
 If you do that, you may run the risk of having inadequate savings when you do retire